 From the creation of the Internet, LEDs, photonics, and more, we are a community that has made tangible contributions to the evolution of modern-day science and technology.
 The Time Capsule is meant to capture a moment in our history – as we continue to make history.

 The Time Capsule is going to be designed and created by our very own Andy Weinberg in the COE Machine shop.
-The time capsule will be lowered on April 28th, 2017 and we are planning to recover it in the year 2066, our 100th Anniversay.
-Please join us for the Time Capsule Ceremony to witness this historic event.
+We are planning to recover it in the year 2041, our 75th Anniversay.

 Make Your Mark: Contribute to the Time Capsule

 We are asking students, staff, and faculty of the College of Engineering to participate in this milestone event by suggesting items to include in the Time Capsule.
 Often times, things that are buried offer a glimpse into our daily lives or reflect predictions of life in the future.
 This is your opportunity to facilitate how your class, lab, or office will be remembered fifty years from now.

 - Notable items from research (i.e. Herb Kroemer’s Heterostructure Bipolar Transistor)